actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 Hello budgeters!

 This is the start of the series **Actual Versus**!
-Today we will be viewing how Actual Budget stacks up against the long standing YNAB (You Need a Budget).
+Today we will be comparing Actual Budget to YNAB (You Need a Budget).

 YNAB is the longstanding heavyweight in the envelope budgeting space.
 It was one of the originals.
 Lets see how Actual stacks up!